haydenrichmond/pinch/README.md

 # Assumptions

 1) If elevator is more than 2 floors away then it's able to slow down and stop safely.
+2) American or Australian system?
+Floor 1 is not Ground floor.
+Floor 0 is Ground Floor.

 # Considerations